asciinema/asciinema/README.md

 sent anywhere without your consent.

 These are the basics, but there's much more you can do.
 The following sections cover installation, usage and hosting of the recordings in more detail.
+Also, checkout [agg](https://github.com/asciinema/agg) if you're interested in GIF generation.

 ## Installation